A writing competition for students of all ages.

 Poems on the move

-We’re thrilled to announce that award winning UK poet Daljit Nagra has been confirmed as the judge of our 2018 Guernsey International Poetry Competition, sponsored by Guernsey Post.
+We’re thrilled to announce that Maura Dooley has been confirmed as the judge of our 2019 Guernsey International Poetry Competition, sponsored by Guernsey Post.

 The competition, which has a first prize of £1000, gives you the chance to have your poems read by thousands, on the move, in the beautiful island of Guernsey.
 The winning poets will have the opportunity to see their work on the move, on Guernsey’s buses, and at the airport.

-The Winners’ Reading will be hosted by Daljit Nagra at a special presentation event on 10 May, as part of the Guernsey Literary Festival.
+The Winners' Reading will be hosted by Maura Dooley at a special presentation event on 1st May 2019, as part of the Guernsey Literary Festival.